I-m-Out-Of-Ideas/CollabDeck/README.md

 * User can add collaborators to study set
 * User can edit flashcards
 * User can test themselves with term, definition, or both
+* User can mark whether they got a correct or incorrect term/definition when quizzing themself
+* Correct answer reports from the user will update a tally as they run through the set of flashcards.
+* Tallies of correct answers (scores) as well as the associated user will be present on a leaderboard page which can be accessed from the flashcard set.
 * User can comment on flashcard
 * User can view all comments in study set
 * User can view all comments in flashcard
 * Profile page to see user's sets, edit profile
 * Settings (notification, logout, delete account)
+* User can update their profile image from their camera roll

 **Optional Nice-to-have Stories**